flow-project/flow/docs/source/flow_setup.rst

 (Optional) Install h-baselines
 ------------------------------

-h-baselines is another variant of OpenAI's baselines that support the use of single-agent, multiagent, and hierarchical policies.
+h-baselines is another variant of stable-baselines that support the use of single-agent, multiagent, and hierarchical policies.
 To install h-baselines, run the following commands: